 He became a director in 1984, joint in 1990 and sole Managing Director in 2000.
 He held this position until 1st February 2012 when he became Chairman.
 Highlights of his career were in 2008 when he won the Lifetime Achievement Award for Leadership in the Sunday Times Best UK Companies to Work for and March 2009 when Beaverbrooks were voted as No 1 in the Sunday Times Best UK Companies to Work for.
 His goal is to see THE FED end up within the top 100 Sunday Times Best UK Companies to Work for.

-As well as being Chairman of The Fed Mark is National President of Colel Chabad.
+As well as being Chairman of The Fed Mark is a Trustee of the Jewish Leadership Council and National President of Colel Chabad.

 Facebook: THE FED www.facebook.com/FEDManchester